20 famous journeys around the world

 Although he travelled around the coast of South America and past New Zealand, Australia and South Africa on his five years aboard HMS Beagle, the most famous part of Darwin’s journey was in the Galápagos islands.
 Here, he noticed the small variations across species present on more than one of the islands, such as tortoises and finches.
 The rest is scientific history, and people still visit these stunning islands today to see the amazing range of wildlife.

 Want to travel to Galapagos but don't know where to start?
-Our Galapagos itineraries will be a great starting point for you.
+Our Galapagos itinerary will be a great starting point for you.
 And to get the best travelling experience, also read our guide on the best time to visit Galapagos Islands.

 Galapagos iguana